 - Help your college student set up necessary accounts.
 College students likely will need at least checking and savings accounts.
 Start teaching them good habits now and ask them to research convenient banking institutions close to campus or their residence.

 - Establish clear financial responsibilities.
 Determine who will be responsible for which expenses.
-If you are planning to take care of bills such as auto and health insurance, or cell service, be clear with your student that he or she is responsible for living expenses including rent, utilities, groceries, and other household costs.
+If you are planning to take care of bills such as health and auto insurance, or cell service, be clear with your student that he or she is responsible for living expenses including rent, utilities, groceries, and other household costs.
 If they had previous issues with their driving license, you may help them with their sr22 insurance application and payments.